October 02, 2020

 With DMP’s Bluetooth Readers and Mobile Credentials

-By Justin Norris, product manager of Access Control, DMP
+Product Manager of Access Control, DMP

 Have your customers asked yet about Bluetooth readers and mobile credentials?
 Many of them will.

 That’s because 95+ percent of all adults ages 18-44 own smartphones*.
 They’re like powerful little touchscreen computers in our pockets and purses that we're using for everything, and practically anyone using an access system already carries a smartphone.
 So, it’s no surprise your customers may be asking you for the convenience of using their phones as their access credentials.
 When you need a proven mobile access control solution, DMP is ready.